-The adaptive reconfigurable control layer combines partial feedback linearization and sliding mode control with zero dynamics stabilization using outer-loop LQR controller as shown in figure 2.
-The controller was extended to add a retrofit module for accommodation of loss-of-effectiveness failure of flight control actuators.
-The extended algorithm was flight tested using Georgia Tech's GT-Max helicopter under the DARPA
+The FLARE architecture was also implemented under the DARPA SEC program to a small autonomous helicopter.
+We developed a new baseline helicopter controller (Heli-Con) controller that combines in an innovative way partial feedback linearization and sliding mode control with zero dynamics stabilization using outer-loop LQR controller, Figure 4.
+The controller was extended to add a retrofit module for accommodation of loss-of-effectiveness failure of flight control actuators, and the extended algorithm was flight tested using Georgia Tech's RMax helicopter under the DARPA SEC Program.